 - Most tests that have been conducted are related to skin sensitivities; very little testing have been done on the respiratory effects.

 - Materials used in fragrance are not required to be disclosed on labels, making it is difficult to identify the ingredient or product that is responsible for the sensitivity.

 Inquiries or complaints

-Internal or external inquiries or complaints may also be addressed to the district’s Compliance/Equal Employment Opportunity executive director who also serve as the district’s Title IX and ADA/ADAAA coordinator:
+Internal or external inquiries or complaints may also be addressed to the district’s Compliance/Equal Employment Opportunity senior director who also serve as the district’s Title IX and ADA/ADAAA coordinator:

 ASD Education Center